bethtelford/houser-redo/README.md

 * Create the 'Cancel' button in the Wizard view.
 Set it up to navigate to the Dashboard when clicked.

 ## Step 2
-Now that routing is setup, the first thing you will do is setup the form in the Wizard View.
+Now that routing is setup, the first thing you will do is set up the form in the Wizard View.

 * Set up initial state in Wizard for name, address, city, state, and zipcode.
 * Create a corresponding input box in the JSX for each property in state.